-In order to get divorced in New York State, the Supreme Court must deal with the issue of child support.
+In order to get divorced in New York State, the Supreme Court must deal with any issues of child support.
 If the parents are not married, child support is handled in the Family Court.
-If the parents were married subsequent petitions to modify, suspend, or enforce the initial child support order made in Supreme Court must, in the great majority of cases, be made in the Family Court.
+If the parents are divorced, subsequent petitions to modify, suspend, or enforce the initial child support order made in Supreme Court are usually made in the Family Court.

 Child Support Cases Are Handled in NY Family Court By Support Magistrates

 Support Magistrates are attorneys who have been appointed to oversee child support cases.
 Support Magistrates have limited powers.
 They can set an amount of child support, try contested child support cases, make paternity orders on consent or on inquest, modify, terminate or suspend a child support order, and can try violation cases.
 They can order DNA testing, award attorney fees, and sign subpoenas.